 Lapstone Monocline Walk – 26 September 2024

 Last week, on my walk with Bob, we had changed plans at last minute due to a total fire ban and the closure of tracks in Royal National Park.
-This week we decided to not do their Royal National Park walk due to cool wet weather.
-Instead, we decided to visit the Lapstone Monocline and check out new work on the tracks and lookouts.
+This week we decided to not do the Royal National Park walk due to forecast cool wet weather.
+Instead, we settled on a visit to the Lapstone Monocline and check out new work on the tracks and lookouts.

 So Bob drove up to Glenbrook,and after a coffee stop, we parked at Knapsack Park, a large sports ground, and then were soon walking into Knapsack Reserve.